xiix0/scam/README.md

-Clothes make the man.
-Naked people have little or no influence on society.
-		-- Mark Twain
+Don't hate yourself in the morning -- sleep till noon.